httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 If the signing algorithm is a JOSE signing algorithm from the JSON Web Signature and Encryption Algorithms Registry established by {{RFC7518}}, the
 JWS algorithm definition determines the signature and hashing algorithms to apply for both signing and verification.

 For both signing and verification, the HTTP messages signature input string {{create-sig-input}} is used as the entire "JWS Signing Input".
-The JWS
-Header defined in {{RFC7517}} is not used, nor is the input string first encoded in Base64 before applying the algorithm.
+The JOSE Header defined in {{RFC7517}} is not used, and the signature input string is not first encoded in Base64 before applying the algorithm.
+The output of the JWS signature is taken as a byte array prior to the Base64url encoding used in JOSE.

 The JWS algorithm MUST NOT be `none` and MUST NOT be any algorithm with a JOSE Implementation Requirement of `Prohibited`.

 # Including a Message Signature in a Message
 Message signatures can be included within an HTTP message via the `Signature-Input` and `Signature` HTTP header fields, both defined within this specification.

-The `Signature` HTTP header field contains signature values, while the `Signature-Input` HTTP header field identifies the Covered Content and metadata that describe how each signature was generated.
+An HTTP message signature MUST use both headers: the `Signature` HTTP header field contains the signature value, while the `Signature-Input` HTTP header field identifies the covered content and parameters that describe how the signature was generated.
+Each header MAY contain multiple labeled values, where the labels determine the correlation between the `Signature` and `Signature-Input` fields.

 ## The 'Signature-Input' HTTP Header {#signature-input-header}
-The `Signature-Input` HTTP header field is a Dictionary Structured Header {{!RFC8941}} containing the metadata for zero or more message signatures generated from content within the HTTP message.
+The `Signature-Input` HTTP header field is a Dictionary Structured Header {{!RFC8941}} containing the metadata for one or more message signatures generated from content within the HTTP message.
 Each member describes a single message signature.
 The member's name is an identifier that uniquely identifies the message signature within the context of the HTTP message.
 The member's value is the serialization of the covered content including all signature metadata parameters, using the serialization process defined in {{signature-params}}.

 ~~~
 # NOTE: '\' line wrapping per RFC 8792